LUDO: Low-Latency Understanding of Deformable Objects using Point Cloud Occupancy Functions: Method Overview

 \section{Method Overview}

 This work consists of two primary components: \gls{methodname} itself and the robotic experimental method.

-\Cref{sec:methods_reconstruction} details our proposed method, \gls{methodname}, for low-latency understanding of deformable objects using point cloud occupancy functions. \gls{methodname} estimates both the external and internal structures of deformable objects from a single-view point cloud observations.
+\Cref{sec:methods_reconstruction} details our proposed method, \gls{methodname}, for low-latency understanding of deformable objects using point cloud occupancy functions. \gls{methodname} estimates both the external and internal structures of deformable objects from single-view point cloud observations.

 \Cref{sec:methods_autonomous_puncturing} details our real-world robotic experiments.
-We describe the robotic system that uses the \gls{methodname}-generated reconstructions for targeting and puncturing tasks in highly deformable objects.
+We describe the robotic system that uses the \gls{methodname}-generated output for targeting and puncturing tasks in \highly deformable objects.
 This includes an approach to improve the absolute accuracy of industrial robotic systems through \gls{dh} parameter optimization.